single nucleotide polymorphism

 (SING-gul NOO-klee-oh-tide PAH-lee-MOR-fih-zum)

 The most common type of change in DNA (molecules inside cells that carry genetic information).
 Single nucleotide polymorphisms occur when a single nucleotide (building block of DNA) is replaced with another.
 These changes may cause disease, and may affect how a person reacts to bacteria, viruses, drugs, and other substances.
 Also called SNP.

-DNA sequence variations that occur when a single nucleotide (adenine, thymine, cytosine, or guanine) in the genome sequence is altered; usually present in at least 1% of the population; pronounced "snip".
+DNA sequence variations that occur when a single nucleotide (adenine, thymine, cytosine, or guanine) in the genome sequence is altered; usually present in at least 1% of the population.
 Also called SNP.